Our structure

 Te Whakatairanga Service Delivery is headed by Deputy Secretary Suzanne Stew.

-The mahi our people in Te Whakatairanga Service Delivery do is vast.
-We help people understand their rights and obligations, the opportunities available, but we also hold people to account.
-Our mahi has an impact on the lives of almost every New Zealander, every day, be it as employee, consumer, landlord, renter, new arrival, employer or business owner – even listening to the radio and protecting our airwaves is us.
+Te Whakatairanga Service Delivery helps people understand their rights and obligations, and the opportunities available, but will also hold people to account.
+This group has an impact on the lives of almost every New Zealander every day be it as employee, employer, business owner, consumer, landlord, renter, new arrival and even those listening to the radio and protecting our airwaves.

-Our job is to support businesses to thrive and ensure Kiwis are protected.
-It’s part of delivering on MBIE’s strategy (Te Ara Amiorangi) and our purpose – Grow New Zealand for All.
+Te Whakatairanga Service Delivery’s job to support businesses to thrive and ensure Kiwis are protected.
+It’s part of delivering on MBIE’s strategy (Te Ara Amiorangi) and purpose – Grow Aotearoa New Zealand for All.

-Underpinning Te Whakatairanga strategy is our Wawata Māori strategy, guiding us to heratanga waka, hertanga tāngata – Māori aspirations for all.
+Underpinning Te Whakatairanga strategy is the Wawata Māori strategy, guiding the group towards Herenga waka, Herenga tāngata – Māori aspirations for all.

 • Building and Tenancy